Ukrainian language: Shelest period

-The Communist Party leader from 1963 to 1972, Petro Shelest, pursued a policy of defending Ukraine's interests within the Soviet Union.
-He proudly promoted the beauty of the Ukrainian language and developed plans to expand the role of Ukrainian in higher education.
+The Communist Party leader from 1963 to 1972, Petro Shelest, pursued a policy of defending Ukraine's interests within the Soviet Union against chauvinism.
+While he rejected Ukrainian nationalism, Shelest strongly promoted the use of the Ukrainian language and developed plans to expand the role of Ukrainian in higher education.
 He was removed, however, after only a brief tenure, for being too lenient on Ukrainian nationalism.

 Shcherbytsky period

-The new party boss from 1972 to 1989, Volodymyr Shcherbytsky, purged the local party, was fierce in suppressing dissent, and insisted Russian be spoken at all official functions, even at local levels.
-His policy of Russification was lessened only slightly after 1985.
+The new party boss from 1972 to 1989, Volodymyr Shcherbytsky, purged the local party, was fierce in suppressing dissent, and significantly reduced the usage of Ukrainian in public functions in comparison to Shelest.
+While Shcherbytsky still "defended the use of the Ukrainian language, promoted Ukraine’s particular interests, and defended certain aspects of Ukrainian culture, such as Shevchenko’s poetry", he also shifted towards speaking Russian instead of Ukrainian in official settings.